 Risk Description Key person risk As we and Salt are boutique fund managers, the Fund is dependent on the continued involvement and commitment of key investment personnel.
 The loss of any of them could have an adverse effect on our and Salt's ability to make investment decisions in respect of the Fund, and therefore on the Fund's returns.
-Regulatory and political risk Your investment could be affected by changes in the laws, regulations or rules regulating the New Zealand Emissions Trading Scheme or any international emission trading scheme where the Fund is invested.
+Regulatory and political risk Your investment could be affected by changes in the laws, regulations or rules regulating the NZETS or any international emission trading scheme where the Fund is invested.
 For example, the Government introduced auctioning of NZUs and a cost containment reserve in 2021 to replace the fixed price option.
-A change in current political settings towards the New Zealand Emissions Trading Scheme may also affect the price of New Zealand Units.
-For example, the Government may include other gas emissions like methane or nitrous oxide into the New Zealand emissions trading scheme.
-This could have an impact on the unit value.

-Risk Description Economic risk A slowing in economic growth may reduce an emissions-intensive operator's output.
+A change in current political settings towards the NZETS may also affect the price of NZUs.
+For example, the Government may include other gas emissions like methane or nitrous oxide into the NZETS.
+The government may also limit the types of NZUs that can be traded on the NZ ETS.
+This could have an impact on the unit price.
+Economic risk A slowing in economic growth may reduce an emissions-intensive operator's output.
 This may in turn lower the demand for offsetting carbon credits.
 Conversely, accelerating economic growth may increase emissions and increase demand for carbon credits by emitters.
-This will have an impact on the unit value.
+This will have an impact on the unit price.
 For example, greater consumption of goods by a growing population may lead to more trucks on the roads which leads to greater greenhouse gas emissions and higher demand from trucking companies to acquire carbon credits to offset their higher emissions.
 Trading risk There is a risk that you may become unable to buy or sell units in the Fund on the NZX Main Board, or that the quoted price for your units is less than the unit price.
 This could occur if there is an imbalance of supply and demand for units in the Fund.
 In addition, there is a risk that, in certain circumstances, trading of the Fund's units may be suspended, or the Fund's units removed from quotation, on the NZX Main Board.
 The Fund's underlying carbon credits may also cease to be able to be traded on the emissions trading schemes currently used for buying and selling those assets.
-For example, the Government may change its priorities and decide to terminate the emissions trading scheme on which carbon credits are traded.
-This would have an impact on the unit value.
+For example, the relevant government may change its priorities and decide to terminate the emissions trading scheme on which carbon credits are traded.
+This would have an impact on the unit price.